okfn/rtei/README.md

 New strings added to the source code that need to be translated must be regularly extracted and uploaded to Transifex.

+**Note**: This also includes strings in the original data! (eg Indicator titles or responses)

 To do so run the following:

+    # Extract translatable strings from data
+    ./build-data.py translation-strings

     # Extract strings from source code into po files (also keep the master pot file)
     ./manage.py makemessages --keep-pot